HIST-Critical Graphs and Malkevitch's Conjecture: On a conjecture of Malkevitch

-For the 4-connected case, the above method cannot be used to find a 4-regular HIST-free planar graph (i.e., a counterexample to Malkevitch's conjecture), due to the following argument and theorem.
+For the 4-connected case, the above method cannot be used to find a 4-regular HIST-free planar graph (i.e., a counterexample to Malkevitch's conjecture), due to the following argument and theorems.
+In other words, we give a partial affirmative answer to Malkevitch's conjecture for the family of the line graphs of cyclically 4-edge connected cubic graphs.
+Note that the argument below holds regardless of planarity.

 \begin{thm}[Jaeger, \cite{Ja74}] \textit{Let $G$ be a connected cubic graph of order $n$ and $s(G)$ the maximum number of vertices in a vertex-induced forest of $G$.
 Then